COX-2 inhibitors and gastroduodenal toxicity: Major clinical trials

 - University of Texas Southwestern Medical School at Dallas

 The primary effect of nonsteroidal anti-inflammatory drugs (NSAIDs) is to inhibit cyclo-oxygenase (prostaglandin H synthase, or PGHS), thereby impairing the ultimate transformation of arachidonic acid to prostaglandins, prostacyclin, and thromboxanes.
 Two related isoforms of the cyclo-oxygenase (COX) enzyme have been described: COX-1 (PGHS-1) and COX-2 (PGHS-2).
 COX-1 is involved in gastric cytoprotection.
 It had been proposed that the ideal NSAID would inhibit the inducible COX-2 isoform (thereby decreasing inflammation) without having any effect on the constitutive COX-l isoform (thereby minimizing gastric toxicity) .
-(See "NSAIDs: Mechanism of action".)
+(See "NSAIDs: Pharmacology and mechanism of action".)

 Other COX-2 inhibitors are available in some countries.
-Parecoxib is a water soluble prodrug that is converted to valdecoxib.
+Parecoxib is a prodrug that is converted to valdecoxib.
 Etoricoxib and lumiracoxib are available in some countries.
 These drugs have at least a 200- to 300-fold selectivity for inhibition of COX-2 over COX-1.
 (See "Overview of selective COX-2 inhibitors".)

 - Hawkey CJ.
 COX-2 inhibitors.
 Lancet 1999; 353:307.